allanweber/customers-assesment/README.md

 * Testcontainers
 * PMD
 * Jacoco
-* Lombak
+* Lombok

 ## Features

 - [ ] Register customer with basic details: name, address, date of birth, ID document and username.
 - [ ] Customer must provide a unique username.
 - [ ] Once the customer is registered, Unique IBAN account number should be automatically assigned as per NL IBAN format.
-- [ ] Default password must be generated.
+- [ ] Default passwordGenerator must be generated.
-- [ ] Authenticate customer with username and password.
+- [ ] Authenticate customer with username and passwordGenerator.
 - [ ] Customer must be able to see some account details like account balance and type of account.
 - [ ] Only customers from the Netherlands and Belgium are allowed to register and create an account.
 - [ ] It should be possible to add new countries in the allowed list ‘easily’.